francoisjacquet/rosariosis/README.md

 	or a school could establish its only system of marking periods with 3 semesters, 18 quarters, and 36 progress periods.
 Everything is completely customizable.

+* Keep track of student billing by easily assigning fees and their corresponding payments.
+As well, you can consult balances, daily transactions and print statements.

+* A full set of [additional modules and plugins](https://www.rosariosis.org/add-ons/) to expand the possibilities of your school and staff in terms of communication, additional reports, data import and integrations with other solutions.

 You will find RosarioSIS to be a full-featured Student Information System that facilitates your decision-making, provides data necessary for reports to the